Graduate Admission Standards

 Students admitted with non-degree seeking status are prohibited from earning more than 12 semester hours at that status, and no more than 12 hours earned in that status can apply towards a degree, if part of the degree plan.
 Students admitted as non-degree seeking, are not eligible for financial assistance and must reapply for admission each enrollment period.

 Transfer Credit Policy

 Applicants wishing to transfer graduate hours must meet admission requirements, or submit a letter of appeal for admission.
 Courses submitted for transfer credit must be accepted by the department and evaluated by the registrar.
 Graduate courses accepted for transfer credit must be of appropriate level and content, and the student must have earned a grade of B or higher.
 Students wishing to appeal the departmental evaluation may appeal, in writing, to the appropriate dean, whose decision is final.
-Students may petition the department to accept up to 9 transfer hours for 30 hour master’s degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; and up to 33 hours for the 72 hour degree.
+Students may petition the department to accept up to 9 transfer hours for 30 hour master’s degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; up to 18 hours for 60 hours degrees; and up to 33 hours for the 72 hour degree.
 The MSN-FNP track will not accept transfer credit.

 International Student Admission